Backwards and Forwards

 What to Play?

 One major advantage that GeForce Now has is its game library.
 Unlike its direct completion the Google Stadia, Nvidia’s platform gives players access to multiple major game libraries.
 Free games like Fortnite aside, you can stream titles you’ve previously purchased on Steam, UPlay, and Epic Games seamlessly through Nvidia’s platform.
-Both standard and founders members can enjoy supported titles like Wolfenstein Youngblood, Greedfall, and Saints Row, with a constantly evolving game library.
+Both standard and founders members can enjoy supported titles like Destiny 2, Wolfenstein Youngblood, Greedfall, and Saints Row, with a constantly evolving game library.
 Smartphone gamers can play titles like The Witcher 3 on ultra-high settings and experience console quality gameplay and graphics.
+What’s more, those devs that remain on board have promised that upcoming titles like CD Projekt Red’s Cyberpunk 2077 are shoo-ins for Nvidia’s cloud service.
 Don’t see a specific game you’ve purchased?
 Nvidia lets players request that games be added to GeForce’s library through their platform support center.

 GeForce’s game selection may be impressive but through the pros lie the woes, and Nvidia has its share.
 A major one being that the platform can remove games at any time from its library.
 Also with multiple different services plugged into GeForce, cross-compatibility surfaces as a major issue.
 A title like Kingdom Come Deliverance is strictly available on Steam with GeForce Now.
 Players who own the game on Epic Games cannot access it.
 And this issues is not particular to just Kingdom Come.
 More than that, only a week after its launch Nvidia’s cloud gaming platform has lost its entire list of Activision Blizzard games due to a botched licensing agreement.
 Bethesda then following suit pulling all of its titles from GeForce save Wolfenstein Youngblood.